-10 George Wright Hostel
+10 George Wright Hostel 66 George Street

-66 George Street Established as a half-way house by Aboriginal Hostels Limited and the Victorian Aboriginal Health Service in 1974, this building was officially named the George Wight Hostel in 1986.
-The shelter was initially set up in response to the many homeless men in and around Fitzry.
-Over the years, the Hostel has played at lat I of in helping homeless men in the Fitzry area to get but on their feet by prouding access to basic services including health, welfare and employment.
-For many who have stuged here, the Hostel has seneed as anything from a sanctuary from life on the streets to a starting point for linking back into the broader society.
-The Rotel was named after George Wight, one of Fitzroy's 'lane boys', a homeless man and a well-known local identity.
+66 George Street Extabilised as half-way house by Aboriginal Hostels Limited and the Victorian Aborignal Health Service in 1974, this building was officially named the George Wight Hostel in 1985.
+The helter was initially set up in response to the many homeless men in and around Fitzory.
+Over the years, the Hostel has played a viail role in helping homeless men in the Fitzery area to get back on their feet by providing access to back services including health, welfare and employment.
+For many who have staged here, the Hostel has served as anything from a sanctuary from file on the strees to a starting point for inking back into the boards rockety.
+The Hostel was named after George Wight, one of Fitzroy's 'lane boys', a homeless man and a well-known local identity.